OriolFilter/Elphelt/docs/Mu/Sol/Punishes/Bandit_Bringer.md

 - Does 55 damage

-- With RC it leads to the respective throw combos.
+- With RC it leads to the respective throw RC combos.

 !!! warning "Distance Specific"